Primary Care

 Benefits

 Internists are excellent primary care providers for adult patients, with the added benefit of special training to deal with the complexities of patients who might have multiple or uncontrolled medical problems.
-Their training enables them to effectively interact with their subspecialty colleagues in co-managing complex patients and situations, such as those with transplants, cancer, or autoimmune disease and easily managing the transitions from outpatient to inpatient settings.
-They’re also very helpful for people struggling with diagnostic dilemmas.
+Their training enables them to interact effectively with their subspecialty colleagues in co-managing complex patients and situations, such as those with transplants, cancer, or autoimmune disease and easily managing the transitions from outpatient to inpatient settings.
+They are also very helpful for people struggling with diagnostic dilemmas.

 Find an Internist Accepting New Patients